PragmaticCoding/PragmaticCoding.github.io/_posts/2023-12-30-radial_menu.md

 ### Dependencies

 This is very important.
-The geometry of our menu is actually dependent on a very small number of things.
+The geometry of our menu is actually dependent on a very small number of things:

-`Theta` (&theta;) is dependent on the number of menu items.
+1. `Theta` (&theta;) is dependent on the number of menu items.
 Nothing else, and we can derive it just from knowing how many menu items we have.

-The origin X and Y are entirely dependent on the outer radius.
+1. The origin X and Y are entirely dependent on the outer radius.

-Every corner is dependent on either the inner or outer radius, the origin location, &theta; and which `itemNumber` it is.
+1. Every corner is dependent on either the inner or outer radius, the origin location, &theta; and which `itemNumber` it is.

 We can store all of these dependencies as properties of our class: